Cambridge Primary Review Trust:

 The National Primary Network

-The National Primary Network is the latest stage of the Cambridge Primary Review (CPR).
-Funded by Esmée Fairbairn Foundation; and directed by Professor Robin Alexander, the CPR is the most comprehensive enquiry into England’s system of primary education for nearly half a century.
-Since 2006, and supported by researchers from 20 other universities, the CPR’s Faculty-based team has assembled a vast array of evidence and published 31 interim reports, many of which generated considerable media, political and public interest.
-In October 2009 the CPR published its 600-page final report and recommendations together with an 850-page volume of research surveys.
+The National Primary Network is part of the Cambridge Primary Review Trust (CPRT), successor to the Cambridge Primary Review - (CPR).
+Funded by Esmée Fairbairn Foundation; and directed by Professor Robin Alexander, the CPR remains the most comprehensive enquiry into England’s system of primary education for nearly half a century.
+Between 2006 and 2012, and supported by researchers from 20 other universities, the CPR’s Faculty-based team assembled a vast array of evidence and published 31 interim reports, many of which generated considerable media, political and public interest.
+In October 2009 CPR published its 600-page final report and recommendations together with an 850-page volume of research surveys.

-The network has been set up both to begin the process of professional re-empowerment and to support and disseminate the work of those schools, local authorities, teacher educators and others who are keen to explore and build on the CPR’s ideas, findings and proposals.
-The new political climate makes the network doubly opportune: the coalition government has abandoned the Rose framework for the national curriculum and has commended the CPR’s curriculum proposals; reforms of assessment, teacher education and early years provision are also in the offing; and greater professional freedom is promised all round.
-Such freedoms will remain illusory unless teachers grasp the opportunities now open to them, and realise the advantage of working together, through organisations like the CPR network, rather than in isolation.
+The network was set up both to begin the process of professional re-empowerment and to support and disseminate the work of those schools, local authorities, teacher educators and others who are keen to explore and build on the CPR’s ideas, findings and proposals.
+Such freedoms will remain illusory unless teachers grasp the opportunities now open to them, and realise the advantage of working together, through organisations like the CPRT, rather than in isolation.

-The Network’s national office, based at the Faculty, links to eight regional centres which will work closely with schools, local authorities and voluntary agencies to identify local educational needs and opportunities and advance the principles of local partnership and community engagement to which the Review is firmly committed.
+CPRT’s national office, now based at the University of York, links to ten regional centres which work closely with schools, local authorities and voluntary agencies to identify local educational needs and opportunities and advance the principles of local partnership and community engagement to which the Trust, like the Review before it, is firmly committed.

 Eastern Regional Centre